TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

 -----------------------------

-The parser module defines a single exception, but may also pass other built-in exceptions from other portions of the Python runtime environment.
+The parser module defines a single exception, but may also pass other built-in exceptions kutoka other portions of the Python runtime environment.
 See each function for information about the exceptions it can raise.